 We offer a range of support including:

 - Careers Advisor.

-- A recognition of academic progress, positive behaviours and achievement through a system of rewards, including VIVOs and certificates.
+- A recognition of academic progress, positive behaviours and achievement through a system of rewards.

 Trained first aiders are available in the college first aid room.
 If a student requires medication to be administered in college then you are asked to provide details of this by filling in and signing a form.
-The college nurse is available for advice and will write a health plan when a child has specific medical needs.
+In liaison with healthcare professionals HCC will implement a health plan when a child has specific medical needs.

-The college runs a system of buddies to support social skills development.
-The LAN Department has break and lunch time social skills clubs.
+The HUB Department has break and lunch time social skills clubs.
 These focus on building students' self-esteem.